Hunsonby: History

-19th Century
+19th century

-The civil parish of Hunsonby was formed in 1934 from a merger of the two parishes of Hunsonby and Winskill; and Little Salkeld, which were formed in 1866 out of the ecclesiastical and former civil parish of Addingham.
+The civil parish of Hunsonby was formed in 1934 from a merger of the two parishes of Hunsonby and Winskill and Little Salkeld, both of which were formed in 1866 out of the ecclesiastical and former civil parish of Addingham.

-20th Century
+20th century

 Geography

 Hunsonby is 11,397.593m² in area, with an area of 33.22m² used for domestic buildings.

-Places of Worship
+Places of worship

 The only place of worship is an old Wesleyan Methodist chapel, which opened in 1862 but was closed in 2001.